burespe1/semantic-dictionary/drafts/DR_EU_2015-962/dynamic-road-status-roadworks.md

 subcategory: Dynamic road status
 ---

-**Dynamic road status – _roadworks_:**
-dynamic information disseminating that roadworks take place on a specific segment/section of a road link (or on the entire road link).
 >Roadworks typically affect (fully or partially) individual lanes and seldom all lanes of a given direction, such that travel in this direction is still possible.
 In case that roadworks affect all lanes, such that travel in a given direction is no longer possible, they match with road closures.

 >Roadworks are also discerned into planned and unplanned.